yes-soft-de/turkish-app/backend/README.md

 ```

 ### Reaction
-note: type = 1 .
+Note: type = 1 .

-note : in body postman  send entity value : car or device or realEstate.
+Note : in body postman  send entity value : car or device or realEstate.

-note : itemID could be a car ID, a device ID, or a real estate ID .
+Note : itemID could be a car ID, a device ID, or a real estate ID .

 #### Insert new reaction
 ```